Choosing the right web hosting can be daunting, especially if you’re new to web development.

 Your hosting provider gives you access to server resources based on your plan.
 With shared hosting, your website shares the same physical server with others, while dedicated or VPS hosting gives you more control and resources.

 These companies monitor their infrastructure around the clock.
-They also offer customer support to help when things go wrong or you need help managing your site.
+They also offer customer support to help when things go wrong or when you need help managing your site.

 Security is a major part of their service.
 Hosts use firewalls, antivirus software, and regular updates to keep your website protected.